South, North Korea to hold historic first summit in decade at DMZ

 PRELUDE TO TRUMP SUMMIT

-Moon, who took office in May pledging to restore ties with the North and tirelessly called for dialogue, helped steer Kim and Trump towards meeting, a major coup for the liberal president.
+Moon, who took office in May pledging to restore ties with the North and who has tirelessly called for dialogue, helped steer Kim and Trump towards meeting, a major coup for the liberal president.

-After dozens of missile launches last year, Kim also changed course and embarked on a diplomatic offensive at the beginning of the year.
-Kim sent a delegation to the Winter Olympics held in South Korea in February before Trump stunned the world by agreeing to meet Kim to discuss the "denuclearisation" of the Korean peninsula.
+After dozens of missile launches last year, Kim embarked on a diplomatic offensive at the beginning of the year.
+Kim sent a delegation to the Winter Olympics in South Korea in February before Trump stunned the world by agreeing to meet Kim to discuss "denuclearisation" of the Korean peninsula.

 Now comes the hard part.